National Gas Turbine Establishment: History

 The Admiralty Marine Engineering Establishment (formerly the Admiralty Fuel Experimental Station which developed the Admiralty three-drum boiler) was taken over by the NGTE in 1965.
 Following the 1971 creation of the Ministry of Defence Procurement Executive, both the Admiralty Engineering Laboratory (1917-1977) and the Admiralty Oil Laboratory (1953-1977) were amalgamated with the NGTE.

-In 1995 the establishment became part of DERA.
-The establishment closed in 2000.
+The apparent value in the site declined over time, particularly following the end of the Cold War.
+It has been speculated that, with the progression of time and advancement of new technologies, particularly computer simulations, it had become easier to accurately predict some of the data that had previously required physical testing to gather.
+The site is believed to have been quite costly to run, thus it appears that the British government had decided to gradually reduce the size of the NGTE and to progressively shut down parts of Pyestock.
+During 1995, the establishment became part of the Defence Evaluation and Research Agency (DERA).
+During 2000, the Pyestock site was permanently closed amid preparations for the partial privatisation of DERA.

 The Buildings

 Air House

 The Air House (1961) was a modernistic structure.
 Its eastern side is sheet glass; 8 large blue exhaust pipes rise the full length of the building, for the 8 compressor/exhauster sets inside.
 The pipes transported the fast moving air to/from the test cells.

 The Air House had two functions: blowing or sucking air, at up to 2,000 mph (for Cell 4).
 There were eight identical GEC compressor/exhauster sets which aggregated to 352,000 horsepower, then the largest installation of its kind in the western world.

 This is the final design for the compressor/exhauster sets from the late 1950s.
 They are made up of an in-line arrangement (from left to right) of an 8,000 horsepower steam turbine, then two low-pressure compressors, a high-pressure exhauster, a 27 MW 11 kV synchronous motor that provided 36,000 horsepower, and finally the barring gear and the exciter (a small generator that provides a current needed to start the main motor).

 The 8,000 horsepower steam turbine, which was powered by the site's boiler house, gave the compressor sets a kick start before it was synced with the grid.
 They could also be used whilst they were being run, but this was expensive and only used on the supersonic tests.